av/your-script/README.md

 So, the easiest way to change keywords is just edit `yourscript.lex` in the way you like it and than translate everything from end to end.

+This module contains sample lexem files for:
+* geoscript
+* meowscript
+Dialects.

 #### True way:
 This module assumed to be used for creating custom `.lex` definitions, so create a folder somewhere, and put there `javascript.lex`